ssswww4444/Cloud-Computing-Review/review notes/week4.md

     * a popular job scheduler
     * also use **batch script** (very similar in intent and style to PBS script)
 * Job scripts can be translated between PBS & Slurm

+#### X-Windows Forwarding
+* Cluster上做计算，用local来visualise结果
+* Do computation on the cluster, visualisation on a local system
+* Login with -Y option for security, then login with -X to the login node
+* Compute node will then pass through the graphics via login node to the desktop system
+* Need an X-window client on your desktop for the visualisation

+#### Parallel Programmming
+1. Shared Memory
+2. Distributed Memory